benikalonga/MinitMoney/README.md

-# Fullstack React Native Assessment - Beni KALONGA
+# Fullstack Assessment - Beni KALONGA

 https://github.com/minitmoney/fullstack-test
 Building both a mobile app and a web dashboard using the designs provided.